 Married, Without Children

-If you’re both serious about your beliefs, then you each believe that the other’s religion is false.
-That means that you each believe the other will perish upon death.
-That’s bad enough.
-But neither of you wants to yield to the other in how you would raise your children, because neither of you wants to bear children believing they’ll perish if they follow the other parent’s religion.
+Neither of you wants to yield to the other in how you would raise your children, because neither of you wants to bear children believing they’ll go to Hell forever if they follow the other parent’s religion.

 You’re smart to have delayed beginning a family until this is resolved.
 The more dedicated you both are to your own religion, the bigger this problem will be.
 You may eventually decide to remain childless.